-Over the last few years the cost of installing solar to a house has come down.
+Over the last few years, the cost of installing solar in a house has come down.
 So financially speaking the technology has become a better prospect.
 Because more households are taking advantage of solar grants.
 It is likely in the future the price will come down even further.

 How Many 100 Watt Solar Panels Does It Take To Run A House?

 “ The number of 100 Watt solar panels it takes to run a house depends on how much electricity is consumed per day.
-According to The U.S Energy Information Administration the average household uses 2,918 watts per day.
-That equates to 30 x 100 watt solar panels.
-As you can see, using 100 watt solar panels to run a house is probably impractical.”
+According to The U.S Energy Information Administration, the average household uses 29,530 watts per day.
+Assuming 4 hours of continuous sunshine and perfect weather conditions.
+That equates to around 75 x 100-watt solar panels to produce that many watts.
+As you can see, using 100-watt solar panels to run a house is probably impractical.”

 How Can I Use 100 Watt Solar Panels To Power Outbuildings At My House?